-Our Board of Directors met seven times during FY 2020.
-At most meetings, the non-employee directors met in executive session, chaired by our Lead Director, without management present.
-During FY 2020, each of our directors attended at least 75% of the meetings of the Board and committees on which the director served.
-All of the directors attended the 2019 annual meeting of shareholders, and consistent with the policy set forth in our Corporate Governance Guidelines, we expect all continuing directors to participate in the Annual Meeting.
+Our Board of Directors met six times during FY 2021.
+At every Board meeting, the non-employee directors met in executive session, chaired by our Lead Director, without management present.
+During FY 2021, each of our directors attended at least 75% of the meetings of the Board and committees on which the director served.
+All of the directors attended the 2020 annual meeting of shareholders, and consistent with the policy set forth in our Corporate Governance Guidelines, we expect all continuing directors to participate in the Annual Meeting.

-Our Corporate Governance Guidelines provide that directors who also serve as chief executive officers (or in equivalent positions) of public companies should not serve on more than two boards of public companies in addition to the company's Board, and other directors should not serve on more than four boards of public companies in addition to the company's Board.
+Our Corporate Governance Guidelines provide that directors who also serve as named executive officers (or in equivalent positions) of public companies should not serve on more than one board of a public company in addition to the company's Board, unless approved by the Nominating and Governance Committee.
+Other directors should not serve on more than three boards of public companies in addition to the company's Board, unless approved by the Nominating and Governance Committee.
+Directors serving on the company's Audit Committee shall not serve on more than two audit committees of public companies in addition to the company's Audit Committee, unless approved by the Nominating and Governance Committee.